 The power-good comparator monitors the output voltage via the CSREF pin.
-The PWRGD pin is an open drain output that can be pulled up through an external resistor to a voltage rail that is not necessarily the same $V{CC}$ voltage rail of the controller.
+The PWRGD pin is an open drain output that can be pulled up through an external resistor to a voltage rail that is not necessarily the same V{CC} voltage rail of the controller.
 Logic high level indicates that the output voltage is within the voltage limits defined by a window around the VID voltage setting.
 PWRGD goes low when the output voltage is outside of that window.

-Following the IMVP-6 specification, the PWRGD window is defined as -300 mV below and +200 mV above the actual VID DAC output voltage.
+Following the IMVP-6.5 specification, PWRGD window is defined as -300 mV below and +200 mV above the actual VID DAC output voltage.
 For any DAC voltage below 300 mV, only the upper limit of the PWRGD window is monitored.
 To prevent false alarm, the power-good circuit is masked during various system transitions, including any VID change and entrance/exit out of deeper sleep.
-The duration of the PWRGD mask is set by an internal timer to be about 100 μs.
-In conditions where a larger than 200 mV voltage drop occurs during deeper sleep entry or slow deeper sleep exit, the duration of PWRGD masking is extended by an internal logic circuit.
+The duration of the PWRGD mask time is set by an internal clock to approximately 100 μs.